Skip to main content

 "EncodedKey": "-----BEGIN PUBLIC KEY-----\nMIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEArHJ8Cxp2x18Hcc6ya7Nm\no7bDr0kTDnMjUlhnkQ0D6zB0yhXqbXhVYZmR08wdrWX7q0dNU9mReTr305FMrWLQ\nNSzKVLfEis99YskVnWl9PAq3eHMPRnI1jXtMMmaajndjq+aPxJ5WJuoGNRgeZrSt\nw3ndaCIAgJHFnqvZ24LdrfmpKtzvZQGySjFSyyPOUOQkcmC2jc2HzZJx0jTsuTtv\ndY+kFN2ZSpJofAz+52EOwLM3+MuPCM6KU+3xr1mNJqOfi0GFuFZVK0s1wAI0DgaE\n+jkRm2qNYhE6b4TiXQJpnGlvud5LROl+/h65Ofu2tXfnlCOY/9waiTk8gW6M/uHT\noQIDAQAB\n-----END PUBLIC KEY-----",

-"Comment": "This is the tigris example app key"
+"Comment": "This is the Tigris example app key"

 }